edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 We have initially set some limits which we will adjust as needed to ensure fairness.
 If you need to exceed these limits, please email the directors

 - You can only book a slot within the next two weeks
-- You are limited to 10 hours of uncompleted reservations per week.
+- You are limited to a maximum of 10 hours of future reservations per week.
 This ensures fair use by preventing large blocks of bookings.
-After your booking, this limit is reset
+As your bookings pass you can book more future slots, up to the 10 hour maximum.
 - You can only book 50 hours per month in total
 - Bookings have a gap between them to reduce exposure risk